Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Experiments

-\textbf{Results}: For each MultiBench dataset, we implement a suite of unimodal and multimodel models spanning simple and complex fusion.
+\paragraph{Setup} For each MultiBench dataset, we implement a suite of unimodal and multimodel models spanning simple and complex fusion.
 Unimodal models are trained and evaluated separately on each modality.
-Simple fusion includes ensembling by taking an additive or majority vote between unimodal models~\cite{hastie1987generalized}.
-Complex fusion is designed to learn higher-order interactions as exemplified by bilinear pooling~\cite{fukui2016multimodal}, multiplicative interactions~\cite{Jayakumar2020Multiplicative}, tensor fusion~\cite{zadeh2017tensor,hou2019deep,liang2019tensor,liu2018efficient}, and cross-modal self-attention~\citep{tsai2019multimodal,yao-wan-2020-multimodal}.
+Simple fusion includes ensembling by taking an additive or majority vote between unimodal models~\citep{hastie1987generalized}.
+Complex fusion is designed to learn higher-order interactions as exemplified by bilinear pooling~\citep{fukui2016multimodal}, multiplicative interactions~\citep{Jayakumar2020Multiplicative}, tensor fusion~\citep{zadeh2017tensor}, and cross-modal self-attention~\citep{tsai2019multimodal}.
 See Appendix~\ref{app:upper_exp} for models and training details.
-We include unimodal, simple and complex multimodal performance, as well as estimated lower and upper bounds on optimal multimodal performance in Table~\ref{tab:acc}.
+We include unimodal, simple and complex multimodal performance, as well as estimated lower and upper bounds on performance in Table~\ref{tab:acc}.

+\paragraph{RQ1: Estimating multimodal fusion performance} \textit{How well could my multimodal model perform?} We find that estimating interactions enables us to \textit{closely predict multimodal model performance, before even training a model}.
+For example, on \textsc{MOSEI}, we estimate the performance to be $52\%$ based on the lower bound and $107\%$ based on the upper bound, for an average of $80\%$ which is very close to true model performance ranging from $82\%$ for the best unimodal model, and $85\%-88\%$ for various multimodal model.
+Estimated performances for \textsc{ENRICO}, \textsc{UR-FUNNY}, and \textsc{MOSI} are $68\%$, $90\%$, $96\%$, which track true performances $51\%$, $77\%$, $86\%$.

-\textit{RQ1: Should I collect multimodal data?} We compare estimated performance $\hat{P}_M$ with the actual difference between unimodal and best multimodal performance in Figure~\ref{fig:plot2} (left).
-Higher estimated $\hat{P}_M$ correlates with a larger gain from unimodal to multimodal. \textsc{MUStARD} and \textsc{ENRICO} show the most opportunity for multimodal modeling, but \textsc{MIMIC} shows less improvement.
+\paragraph{RQ2: Data collection} \textit{Should I collect multimodal data?} We compare estimated performance $\hat{P}_M$ with the actual difference between unimodal and best multimodal performance in Figure~\ref{fig:plot2} (left).
+Higher estimated $\hat{P}_M$ correlates with a larger gain from unimodal to multimodal (correlation $\rho = 0.21$ and rises to $0.53$ if ignoring the outlier in MIMIC). \textsc{MUStARD} and \textsc{ENRICO} show the most opportunity for multimodal modeling.
+Therefore, a rough guideline is that if the estimated multimodal performance based on semi-supervised data is higher, then collecting the full labeled multimodal data is worth it.